EhsanYousefi/Prong/README.md

 First argument is name of the hook you want to run and it's required,

-The second argument is type of the hook,It's accept these arguments `:before, :around, :after, :all`.
+The second argument is type of the hook, It's accept these arguments `:before, :around, :after, :all`.
 Default value is `:all`.

 The third argument determines return value, if you set it to `true` return value will be array of values which returned from callbacks + value which returned from the forth argument. if you set it to `false` return value will be the value which evaluated from the forth argument.

-The Forth argument is a block, which will be executed in middle of `around` sub-hook.
+The Forth argument is a block, which will be executed in middle of `around` hook.
 You can consider it as a return value of `#run_hooks`.
 As i said forth argument is optional, if you don't pass a block to `#run_hooks` return value will be `true` if callback chain doesn't halted.

 ```ruby